Gid Tanner

-James Gideon "Gid" Tanner (June 6, 1885 – May 13, 1960) was an American old-time fiddler and one of the earliest stars of what would come to be known as country music.
+James Gideon Tanner (June 6, 1885 – May 13, 1960) was an American musician and old-time fiddler, regarding as one of the earliest stars and pioneers of country music.
 His band, the Skillet Lickers, was one of the most innovative and influential string bands of the 1920s and 1930s.
 Its most notable members were Clayton McMichen (fiddle and vocal), Dan Hornsby (vocals), Riley Puckett (guitar and vocal) and Robert Lee Sweat (guitar).

 Biography

 Tanner was born in Thomas Bridge, near Monroe, Georgia.
 He made a living as a chicken farmer for most of his life.
 He learned to play the fiddle at the age of 14 and quickly established a reputation as one of the finest musicians in Georgia.
 Early on, he participated in several fiddle conventions together with his rival Fiddlin' John Carson; what one of them did not win, the other would.
 Tanner reportedly had a repertoire of more than 2000 songs.

 Tanner and Puckett traveled to New York City in March 1924 to make the first of a series of duet recordings for Columbia Records, establishing the Skillet Lickers as Columbia's first recorded southern rural artist.
 In 1926, the Skillet Lickers were formed around Tanner as a studio band.
 The first recording made with the Skillet Lickers was "Hand Me Down My Walking Cane," recorded in Atlanta on April 17, 1926, when the country music scene in Atlanta rivaled Nashville's.
 It was released by Columbia on a 78-rpm disc, backed with "Watermelon on the Vine".
 In the next eight years, the group recorded more than 100 songs.
 In 1934, Tanner and Puckett re-formed the Skillet Lickers, and several of their recordings were released by Bluebird Records.
 Tanner stopped making records in 1934 but continued performing into his seventies.
-At the age of seventy-one, Tanner won his last first-place trophy.
+At the age of 71, Tanner won his last first-place trophy.
 He died in Dacula, Georgia in 1960.